mallen1080/Langtons-Ant/README.md

 By using Math.pow with a base of 1000, the map is changed from a linear model to an exponential one where changes on both end of the spectrum are more fitting visually.
-By adding 20 at the end, it ensures that a step cannot run any faster than every 20ms on the right bound, and has a negligent difference on the left bound.
+By adding 20 at the end, it ensures that a step cannot run any faster than every 20ms on the right bound, and has a negligible difference on the left bound.

 ### Future Work
 - [ ] Ability to add new rows to the grid